FreddieBrown/stabilize/README.md

 This contains a listener, which will listen out for any UDP packets sent by the Client.
 The Stabilize instance will then decide which Server to pass on the packet using the Round Robin algorithm.
 This works by passes packet 1 to Server 1, packet 2 to Server 2, ..., and packet N to Server N. It will then go  back round to the start, passing packet N+1 to Server 1.
 This helps to spread the packet load across the servers evenly.

+## Contributing

+To contribute, send a PR and write tests.
+An aim of the project is to have extensive testing so that it is ensured that it will all work.

+Additionally, write comments to described what is being done in a function/complex code block.
+This helps people understand what is going on if they need to change/replicate the behaviour.